isomerpages/moe-edgefieldpri/_partners/Student Care.md

 Our students will have more to look forward to as we have lined up new and improved programmes to aid them towards becoming well-rounded individuals.

-Another bonus not to be missed, are the ad-hoc enrichment programmes that are fully funded by Whee!Canopus, to ensure that every student is given the same opportunity to embrace new skills.
+Another bonus not to be missed is the ad-hoc enrichment programmes that are fully funded by Whee!Canopus to ensure that every student is given the same opportunity to embrace new skills.

 ![](/images/studentcare1.jpeg)